offthedial/site/src/pages/idtga/rules.md

 - Format: `Swiss`
 - Matches: `Play all 3`
-- There are 4 total rounds
+- There are 4 rounds in each bracket.
-- In the event a tiebreaker is nessecary to decide top cut, the total sets won will be used.
-If that is the same, a head-to-head on Splat Zones (random map) will be used.
+- There is no elimination, remember to play all of your rounds!

 ### Top Cut:

 - Format: `Single Elimination`
 - Matches: `Best of 5`
 - The top 4 teams advance from the preliminaries.
 - There is no 3rd place match.
-3rd place is be determined by preliminary results.
+3rd place is determined by preliminary results.

 ## Schedule